The World's Smallest Pasta Shapes

 15.)
 Le Samueline

 This unusual, gluten-free, sinuous pasta shape is made from corn flour, rice flour, and water.
-Its unique shape makes for a really interesting eating experience.
+Its unique shape makes for an exciting eating experience.

 Le Samueline pasta shape.